amkhlv/pdfviewer/README.md

 * after jumping to an internal link or a bookmark, can come back by pressing Ctrl-R

+* instead of automatic reload on document change (which may be problematic with some versions of LaTeX) we use manual reload on pressing Ctrl-L

 Build and install
 =================